Registration of Canadians Abroad - FAQ

 - Carry contact information for the Canadian government offices abroad in the countries you plan to visit

-The best time to register is before leaving Canada, but you can also register while abroad.
+The best time to register is before you leave Canada, but you can also register while abroad.

 If you registered online, you can sign in to update your account information.

 If you registered by mail, fax or in person, you should send an email to email@example.com to update your account information.